rafiksept/twisel/README.md

 save_csv(result, 'output')

-result is variabel from scrap.search() and output is name scrap file in our directory.
+result is variabel from scrap.search() and output is the name of the file to be stored in the directory.